RESEARCH GROUP

 Gábor Kármán

 He published widely on the foreign policy of seventeenth-century Transylvania (especially its connections to confessional networks) and the history of the Ottoman tributary states.
-More details you will find here.
+Find more details here.

 Marian Coman